annebrown/dotfiles/README.md

 Also inludes project, stack, host, OS, and desktop-flavor overrides.
 Pulls in scripts for configuring and starting required services and apps (vscode, vim, terminals, git, etc.).
 Also brings other static assets, including images, local network hosts, and frequently used scripts.

 > This repo contains public config stuff.
-Private config data (`/etc/hosts`, env vars, NAS config, etc.) is sourced from the private dotfiles repo.
+Private config data (`/etc/hosts`, env vars, NAS config, etc.) is sourced from dotfiles-priv.

 ## Usage